-Qatar Airways Privilege Club has launched its latest promotion on purchased Avios, which is the first offer we’ve seen from the program this year.
-With this, you can receive a 40% bonus, regardless of how many Avios you buy.
+Qatar Airways Privilege Club has launched its latest promotion on purchased Avios, which is the best offer we’ve seen from the program in quite some time.
+With this, you can receive up to an 80% bonus on purchased Avios.

 While I think the value of the Privilege Club program has improved considerably since Qatar Airways adopted Avios as its currency, there’s also less of a need to actually buy Qatar Airways Avios.
 That’s because there are so many other ways to acquire the different “flavors” of Avios, including with transferable points currencies.